Few states can boast as much diversity and rich culture as New York.

 While the acceptance rate hovers at a competitive 7%, students who do attend Columbia praise the college's academics and accomplished professors.

-As a nationally-ranked liberal arts college, Colgate University is one of the best colleges in New York state to attend for a Bachelor of Arts degree.
+As a nationally-ranked liberal arts college, Colgate University ranked as one of the best colleges in New York state to attend for a Bachelor of Arts degree.

 Students flock to it for both its thriving party scene as well as its academic reputation, giving it the balance between work and play that so many college hopefuls want.